11 Reasons to Take A 10-Week Birth Class

 Having a partner who simply believes in you and your innate ability to birth is priceless and a huge asset to your experience.

 When learning about birth, there is simply tons to know.
 From choosing the right care provider and birthplace, to breathing and pregnancy exercise, the information can become overwhelming.

 We train our instructors to use a variety of teaching techniques, so that every student can learn and retain what they need.
 Your in-class time, your Field Guide and take homework, and your own personal reading, will all work together to make sure that the information that is most necessary for you will be firmly implanted in your memory.
 There is simply no way that this can be done in a shorter or “crash course” type class.

 When we first organized Birth Boot Camp childbirth education we talked to real women and asked them what was lacking in their birth classes.
 One answer that was overwhelmingly repeated was that women needed more information about breastfeeding.

 To us, the breastfeeding relationship is monumental in its importance.
-We include with every class a copy of our two disk DVD set, Breastfeeding: The Ultimate MRE.
+Breastfeeding Class is included with the comprehensive class.
 With hours of information (in addition to the breastfeeding information that will be covered by your instructor, who has, herself, breastfed), this DVD is like a whole other class.

 Many couples today are paying for separate breastfeeding classes from a local hospital.
 We include breastfeeding in our comprehensive curriculum.
-Breastfeeding: The Ultimate MRE is taught by renowned IBCLC (internally board certified lactation consultant) Mellanie Shepherd.
-Mellanie is a treasure trove of information, and by the time you finish watching her DVD, you will be well prepared for breastfeeding.
+Breastfeeding Class is taught by renowned IBCLC (internally board-certified lactation consultant) Mellanie Shepherd.
+Mellanie is a treasure trove of information, and by the time you finish watching her, you will be well prepared for breastfeeding.

 11. You will be more likely to have a natural birth!